PennCIS233/Practical-HW2/README.md

 - Example: VoteOptions=”Abby,Barney,Cho,Di”.
 VotesFor0 refers to vote tally for Abby.
 VotesFor1 refers to vote tally for Barney.
 VotesFor2 refers to vote tally for Cho.
 VotesFor3 refers to vote tally for Di

 ### Approval Program

+#### `election_params.py`, `secrets.py`, `delete_app.py`
+Input your token and the private mnemonics of the accounts you want to register for the voting election in `secrets.py`.
+One of these will be the Creator account.
+Input the election parameters in `election_params.py`, where you will declare local and global ints and bytes for the local and glboal state schema, and define the election period, and the voting options. `election_smart_contract.py` will import values from both these files as parameters for the election you will create and accounts who opt in and vote.
+You can create and deploy new smart contracts based on new parameters or accounts.
+Since each account can only create up to 10 apps unless apps are deleted, feel free to run delete_app.py to delete previously created apps if the limit is reached.

 #### Step 1.1: Main Conditional